digitallyinduced/ihp/Guide/package-management.markdown

 Nix will try to run a test suite for a package when it's building it from source code.
 Sometimes the tests fail which will stop you from installing the package.
 In case you want to ignore the failing tests and use the package anyway follow these steps.

-Open `flakes.nix` and append the package name to the `dontCheckPackages` list:
+Open `flake.nix` and append the package name to the `dontCheckPackages` list:

 ```nix
 {